mypappa/MDEF/docs/term1/exploration/bio&agrizero/03-Bio & Agri Zero.md

 4. Spirulina and Kombucha
 Last day, we got a treat from Nuria and Jordi.
 They showed us how to cultivate spirulina and measure its consistency using a DIY, made out of an empty yogurt case.
 At the end of the class we tasted the spirulina paste on a baguette that they brought us.
 The taste gave mixed reactions to the class..

-Comment
+Comment*
-To some extent we faced the challenges of practicing experiments, like the critical importance of working with high accuracy and recording **every** detail and variable during the process.
-This way, the knowledge we gained was more empirical, collective and definitely more enjoyable.
+To some extent we faced the challenges of practicing experiments, like the critical importance of working with high accuracy and recording every single detail about the process.
+Practicing experiments in class helped us generate knowledge in a more empirical, collective and enjoyable way.

 ## Article: "Sex of Researcher Influences Ketamine's Effects in Mice"